ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/data_part_2.rst

   geo = set_longitudes(geo, lons)
   geo = set_values    (geo, vals)

-The macro can now write this to disk, return it to the user interface or process it further using all the available `geopoints functions <https://confluence.ecmwf.int/display/METV/Geopoints+Functions>`_.
+The macro can now write this to disk, return it to the user interface or process it further using all the available geopoints functions.

 ASCII Lat / Lon Matrices
 ========================